 Why Is Quality Order Fulfilment Important?

 Shipping and delivery are now directly correlated with customer satisfaction.
 In fact, 84% of Amazon shoppers regarded shipping as an important part of their online shopping experience in a 2019 survey.

-How Do You Choose an Order Fulfillment Strategy?
+How Do You Choose an Order Fulfilment Strategy?

-You can choose to fulfill your customer orders in a few different ways.
-There are four traditional fulfillment models, including:
+You can choose to fulfil your customer orders in a few different ways.
+There are four traditional fulfilment models, including:

-- In-house: This means all fulfillment is handled internally.
+- In-house: This means all fulfilment is handled internally.
 While you don’t pay an outside service, you may spend more money over time in employee resources and processing.

-- Third party: Third-party fulfillment means you pay an external provider like Fulfillment by Amazon (FBA), Zalando Fulfillment Services or other third-party logistics provider (3PL) to handle orders for you.
+- Third-party: Third-party fulfilment means you pay an external provider like Fulfilment by Amazon (FBA), Zalando Fulfilment Services or other third-party logistics provider (3PL) to handle orders for you.

-- Drop shipping: This is a fulfillment method where the seller doesn’t keep stock on hand.
+- Drop shipping: This is a fulfilment method where the seller doesn’t keep stock on hand.
 Instead, the seller purchases stock from a third party (usually the manufacturer or wholesaler) as needed.

 - Hybrid: The hybrid model combines two or all of the aforementioned models.
 For example, a seller may choose to fulfill its most popular products in-house, but leave big, bulky items to drop shipping directly from the manufacturer.

 Choosing the fulfilment method that’s right for you depends on your company’s resources and in-house skills.
 To make the best decision, analyze the cost of each solution for different categories or sizes of products and assess what your company can handle.

 Seamless integrations between your vendors and order management system are crucial for the fastest, most efficient fulfilment.
 You should be able to easily integrate your preferred distributor, 3PL or warehouse management system (WMS) to manage picking, packing and shipping.